Purling/Penpal-App/Report.md

 4. *Bug 4:* Users may log in concurrently to the same account on two different devices, causing wacky results in they queue together.

+5. *Bug 5:* Users in the queue who exit the app without pressing the exit queue button are still registered as being in the queue and may be pushed to a conversation, in which case the other user will have no-one to talk to.

 *List all the known errors and bugs here.
 If we find bugs/errors that your team does not know of, it shows that your testing is not thorough.*

 ## Testing Summary